SkorJjj/SMU-Software-Engineering/Year 1 Term 1/IS111 [Introduction to Programming]/Things To Note.md

 # [1,4]
 # [1,4]
 ```
-This happens because the local parameter 'f' is assigned the to var 'n' and not the original input var.
+This happens because the local var 'f' is assigned the to var 'n' and not the original input var.
 Below are some alternative apporaches.

 ```python